 Find out details of the latest training schedule as well as maps of all the Tuesday night routes for both the summer and the winter sessions.

-Thanks to everyone who joined us for the race despite the difficult conditions.
-Hope to see you all again for the next edition of the Down by the River Races in 2021.
+Thanks to everyone who joined us for the race.
+Hope to see you all again for the next edition of the Down by the River Races in 2023.

 Cambuslang Rugby & Sports Club,